mariomui/_dataview-views-and-macros/~viewfn-for-sluicing-header-links-for-citations-MUID-1560.md

 ## About

 This is a [[Partial-dataview,vis-Noteshippo,]].
-It houses a [[codelet,]] that uses [[Dataview-plugin,bt.-ObsidianMD-app,]] to create a view that scans the nearest H1 search term and collects all the H2s underneath it.
+It houses a [[,aka-codelet]] that uses [[Dataview-plugin,bt.-ObsidianMD-app,]] to create a view that scans the nearest H1 search term and collects all the H2s underneath it.

 The result is displayed as a list of links.
 There is a copy button.
 It is used to create a job queueing system for HEADERS under `---Transient Local Citations`

-[[custom-transclusion-parameters,cf.-Kanzi,vis-ObisidianMD-app,]] allow this [[codelet,]] to be dynamically controlled at runtime.
+[[custom-transclusion-parameters,cf.-Kanzi,vis-ObisidianMD-app,]] allow this [[,aka-codelet]] to be dynamically controlled at runtime.

 # =